Sienna Blake: Reception

+In 2025, Sienna and Cleo received a "Best Soap Couple" nomination at the Digital Spy Reader Awards.
+Passey was longlisted for "Best Villain" and "Best Actress" at the 2026 Inside Soap Awards, whilst "Clare & Sienna's final showdown" was longlisted for "Best Showstopper".

 Tina Campbell of the Metro praised Passey's portrayal and described Sienna as having various layers to her personality.
 She noted that a backstory consisting of a woman beating father, unhinged mother and long-lost brother left her normality doomed.
 She added that "despite her (many) flaws, you can't help but love Sienna" and deemed her Hollyoaks best character.
 Katie Archer of BT described Sienna as appearing "sweet and innocent", but "on the inside, things are far uglier."
 MSN.com labeled the character a "barmaid [turned] psychopath".
 Viewers' perception of Sienna changed during her tenure.
 A startled Passey told an Inside Soap reporter that Sienna gained sympathy following revelations about her long-lost daughter.